krack8/helm-charts/charts/lighthouse/README.md

 ### Database

-Krack8 Lighthouse chart integrate database to store metadata and other configurations.
+Krack8 Lighthouse requires a database for storing metadata and cluster configurations.
+This chart allows you to integrate database.
 Currently, the lighthouse chart supports mongodb database integration.
 You can create a new mongo database using this chart or integrate existing mongo database.

+Installing The **Lighthouse Controller** with new database:

+While installing the controller, the database creates database by default with the following parameters:
+- `db.mongo.internal.enabled` - The chart creates a mongo database by default.
+Default value is `true`.
+If you don't want the chart to create the db by default, set it `false`.
+- `db.mongo.internal.auth.username` - Root username for the database.
+If not provided, the database will be created using the default username.
+- `db.mongo.internal.auth.password` - Root password for the database.
+If not provided, the database will be created using the default password.
+- `db.mongo.internal.auth.databaseName` - The chart sets a default database name if not provided.
+Default database name is `lighthouse`.
+- `db.mongo.internal.targetPort` - The chart sets a default port for the database.
+Default port is `27017`.

-The chart allows you to create database using `db.mongo.create`.
-Root user credentials can also be provided for creation by setting values to `db.rootUser.username` and `db.rootUser.password`.
-If not provided, the database will be created using default credentials.
-These credentials are saved as a kubernetes secret in the namespace where database will be deployed.
+> **Note:** The database credentials are saved as a kubernetes secret in the namespace where database will be deployed.

-If you have an existing mongodb, it is also possible to add that by setting the uri to `db.mongo.uri`(format: `mongodb://<username>:<password>@<mongodb server address>:<mongo port>`).

-> **Note:** If you are providing `db.mongo.uri`, then replace the placeholders in the given format according to your configuration.

-If you want to create the database, this chart allows you to add db storage configuration by setting values under `db.persistence` section.
+This chart also allows you to add db storage configuration by setting values under `db.mongo.internal.persistence` section.
 You can set the following:
-- `db.persistence.size`: For setting the size of the persistent volume.
+- `db.mongo.internal.persistence.size`: For setting the size of the persistent volume.
 Default value is "1Gi".
-- `db.persistence.storageClassName`: Set your cluster's storage class name.
+- `db.mongo.internal.persistence.storageClassName`: Set your cluster's storage class name.
-- `db.persistence.annotations`: You can set annotations for persistent volume.
+- `db.mongo.internal.persistence.annotations`: You can set annotations for persistent volume.
-- `db.persistence.accessMode`: You can set accessMode for the persistent volume.
+- `db.mongo.internal.persistence.accessMode`: You can set accessMode for the persistent volume.
 Default value is "ReadWriteOnce"

+Installing The **Lighthouse Controller** with an existing database:

+If you have an existing mongodb, it is also possible to add that by setting `db.mongo.external.enabled` to `true`.
+Here are the parameters:
+- `db.mongo.external.enabled` - For adding the existing database, need to set the value to `true`.
+Default value is `false`.
+- `db.mongo.external.uri` - Need to provide the uri for the existing database.
+The format is `mongodb://<username>:<password>@<mongodb server address>:<mongo port>` (Replace the placeholders in the given format according to your configuration)
+- `db.mongo.external.databaseName` - You can provide which database to use for the Lighthouse.
+Default database name is `lighthouse`.

+> **Note:** Make sure to disable the mongo creation while adding the existing database by setting `db.mongo.internal.enabled` to `false`.

 ### Ingress